x close

 Stage 2: Subscribers

-Once you have subscribers, you will need to give them a reason to stay subscribed.
-This can be in the form of special offers and exclusive content.
-One thing you will need to fine-tune at this stage is the rate of the emails.
+One thing you’ll need to fine-tune at this stage is the rate of the emails.
 Too few, people will forget about you and unsubscribe, too many and you’ll annoy people and they’ll unsubscribe, even if the emails are valuable to them and their business.

 Stage 3: Conversion